AI Principles

 Acceptance of the terms of this Declaration is a voluntary expression of support for the declared principles and does not create any legally binding obligations between the Association and its members, except where explicitly stated in the Declaration.

-The AIE Declarative AI Certificate issued by the Association does not have regulatory status and does not confirm compliance with legislative requirements.
+The AIE Declarative AI Certificate issued by the Association does not have regulatory status and does not constitute regulatory approval, legal certification, or independent verification of compliance with applicable law.
 It is a voluntary initiative that reflects the support of ethical principles and best practices in responsible AI use.

 The Association shall not be held liable for any risks or consequences related to the use of AI technologies by its members, including cases of non-compliance with the requirements of the Declaration or applicable legislation.